berichan/GetNHSE/README.md

 A project/website that originally (and still does, by default) uses Azure API REST requests to grab the latest Pipeline build of [NHSE](https://github.com/kwsch/NHSE) but can be used for any Azure Pipeline.

-You may use this by either forking it, or simply adding your own parameters to the URL.
+You may use this by simply adding your own parameters to the URL.

 The following parameters are required: